/images/bio-photo-small.jpg

 Encrypted my Wi-fi

-Reading some backlog on this blog, I found the following gem: It’s a sad state of affairs that people go ahead and limit access to their wireless network.
+It’s a sad state of affairs that people go ahead and limit access to their wireless network.
 I keep mine wide open - מי שאוכל לבד, מת לבד.
-Yeah… not so anymore.
-For about four weeks (just a bit before the semester started), my net connection was working excrutiatingly slow.
-Now, we’re four roommates here, so we started blaming each other.

 On Threading vs. Processing

 Writing multi-threaded applications in Python is often a headache because of the Global Interpreter Lock - only one Python thread can run at any given moment, which makes multi-threading useful only in the case where all modules but one actually run C code.
 However, thanks to the impressive new Python Magazine, I’ve stumbled across a package called processing, paraphrasing python’s built-in threading package.
 Essentially, the package provides an API identical to Python’s threading, but uses processes and pipes (or other mechanisms on non-posix operating systems) instead.
+What the magazine does not cover is the fact that this can also benefit GUI applications; updating a progressbar in the application doesn’t need to slow down heavy computations being done in a separate thread.
+To show how easy the integration is, take the following example which shows usage of either threads or processes at the user’s choice:

 Tough Question